ItsTato/LuaTkinter/README.md

 **Note:** In the future, packages such as `requests` may be implemented in the Lua environment as custom globals.
 These pre-included packages would also be installed with this command in theory.

+**Note:** Everything is subject to change.
+Nothing is finalized yet.

 # What is LuaTkinter?
 LuaTkinter is designed to be simplistic, easy-to-learn, powerful and functional.